-Catalyst 3560 Series Switches
+Cisco Catalyst 3560 Family Switches

-Cisco Catalyst 3750 Family Switches
+Cisco Catalyst 3750 Series Switches

-Progent offers deep expertise with industry standards as well as with Cisco-owned protocols associated with switching and routing such as Border Gateway Protocol, MPLS traffic engineering, PIM, VPNs, ISIS, VLANs, FabricPath, Virtual Private Cloud (VPC), OTV, VRRP, Open Shortest Path First (OSPF), Virtual Switching System (VSS), and LISP.
-Progent's network consultants also have experience with important networking technologies such as TCP/IP, IPv4/IPv6, Enhanced Interior Gateway Routing Protocol (EIGRP), Routing Information Protocol (RIP), and IGMP.
-Progent's CISSP and ISSAP certified data security and compliance consultants can show you how to create a comprehensive security and compliance plan and deploy Catalyst switches so they offer maximum support for your security policies.
+Progent has broad expertise with open standards and with proprietary Cisco protocols and technologies related to switching and routing such as BGP, MPLS, Protocol Independent Multicast, VPNs, ISIS, VLANs, FabricPath, VPC, OTV, VRRP, OSPF, VSS, and LISP.
+Progent's network experts also offer familiarity with important networking technologies including TCP/IP, IPv4, IPv6, Enhanced Interior Gateway Routing Protocol (EIGRP), RIP, and IGMP.
+Progent's CISSP certified data security consultants can show you how to create an enterprise-wide security and compliance plan and implement Cisco Catalyst switches so they provide optimal support for your security posture.

 If you need ultra high Ethernet density or sub-microsecond latency switches for a world-class data center, Progent can assist you to evaluate, plan, and carry out a migration to Cisco's Nexus Series switches.
 To learn about Progent's support services for Nexus Series switches, see Cisco Nexus Switch configuration and support services.
 Progent can also help you to integrate Catalyst data center switches with Meraki aggregation switches.
 (See Cisco Meraki switch integration consultants.)